aerospike/aerospike-server.docker/docs/build.md

 specified doesn't support a particular edition then that edition will not be populated..

-The `update.sh` script is also used in github actions with the `-g` option.
+The `update.sh` script is also used in GitHub actions with the `-g` option.
 The `-g` option uses the version found in `git describe` to update the templates.
 The GitHub action then verifies that running the update this way does not change the contents of the repository - which means all the relevant files correctly